ProfessorJames/quizpro/README.md

 End of Game:

 - The game finishes when the user has answered all questions.
-- The end of game mesaage displayed depends on the score the user gets
+- The end of game message displayed depends on the score the user gets
 - The user has the ability to start another quiz when the gane is over by clicking the 'Play Again' button

 1. Score < 25%